Representation Theory of Quantized Enveloping Algebras with Interpolating Real Structure: Verma module theory

 For $\lambda\in \Char_{\R}(P)$, we can introduce on $V_{\lambda}^{\varepsilon,\eta}$ a~non-degenerate Hermitian form $\langle\;,\,\rangle$ such that $\langle xv,w\rangle = \langle v,x^*w\rangle$ for all $x\in U_q(\g;\varepsilon,\eta)$ and $v,w\in V_{\lambda}^{\varepsilon,\eta}$.
 We will call a~form satisfying this property \emph{invariant}.
 Such a~form is then unique up to a~scalar.
 The construction of this form is the same as in the case of $U_q(\g)$~\cite[Section~5]{Jos1},~\cite[Section 2.1.5]{Vak1}.
 Namely, let $U_q(\n^{\pm})_+\subseteq U_q(\n^{\pm})$ be the kernel of the restriction of the counit on $U_q(\bb^{\pm})$, and consider the orthogonal decomposition

-Let $\tau$ denote the projection onto the f\/irst summand.
-Then one f\/irst observes that one has a~Hermitian form on $M_{\lambda}^{\varepsilon,\eta}$ by def\/ining
+Let $\tau$ denote the projection onto the first summand.
+Then one first observes that one has a~Hermitian form on $M_{\lambda}^{\varepsilon,\eta}$ by defining

-This is clearly a~well-def\/ined invariant form.
+This is clearly a~well-defined invariant form.
 It necessarily descends to a~non-degenerate Hermitian form on $V_{\lambda}^{\varepsilon,\eta}$.

-The goal is to f\/ind necessary and suf\/f\/icient conditions for this Hermitian form to be positive-def\/inite, in which case the module is called \emph{unitarizable}.
+The goal is to find necessary and sufficient conditions for this Hermitian form to be positive-definite, in which case the module is called \emph{unitarizable}.
 This is in general a~hard problem.
 In the following, we present some partial results, restricting to the case $\eta = +$.
 We always assume that $\lambda$ is real-valued, unless otherwise mentioned, and that $M_{\lambda}^{\varepsilon,\eta}$ and $V_{\lambda}^{\varepsilon,\eta}$ have been equipped with the above canonical Hermitian form.